-Skip the inflatable Santa scene and keep your outdoor Christmas decorations simple and chic with this pre-lit deer set ($83).
+Skip the inflatable Santa scene and keep your outdoor Christmas decorations simple and chic with this pre-lit deer set.
 The golden duo is accented with festive red bows and features 105 bright bulbs.

-A look we recommend for warmer climates includes giant snowflake lights!
-The 2-pack 3D flashing snow lights ($20) create a welcoming, wintery scene.
+We love to see giant snowflake lights in warmer climates!
+These 3D flashing snow lights create a welcoming, wintery scene.
 They work well as pathway lights or hung above an alfresco entertainment space or dining table.
 Here’s everything you need to know about LED Christmas lights.

 Jumbo Yard Ornaments

 Can you be bold and tasteful at the same time?
 Absolutely!
 These Christmas decorations are a splurge, but you will be able to decorate with them for years and years to come.
 With a simple backdrop of snow-flocked greenery, these jumbo red Christmas ornaments feel festive.
 On a smaller scale, here are some Christmas ornaments for foodies.

 3D Foldable Lighted Spheres

 For a minimalistic look, consider these 3D lighted spheres.
 The hollow design promotes a less-is-more vibe, while the lights add a touch of holiday spirit.
 Place these spheres on your front lawn or hang in a tree using the affixed metal top loops.
 For some more sphere ideas, this disco Christmas decor offers another sparkly look.

 Vintage decor is effortlessly stylish, so incorporate it into outdoor Christmas decorations.
 This vintage Christmas tree sign perched atop a wooden crate filled with pine branches and old ice skates is a quaint porch decoration we can get behind.

 Toy soldiers are holiday classics and they look right at home near these beautiful topiaries.
 We also love the way the garland is draped above the door.